11 November 2009

 informed about goals to strengthen

 Canada-Norway research links in the terrestrial cryosphere.
+October

 16, 2009, the participants of the meeting were invited to a reception at the new